awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-get-started.md

 To get started, you or your organization's administrator need to complete the Amazon SageMaker Studio onboarding process\.
 For more information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.

 You can access an SageMaker Studio notebook in any of the following ways:
-+ You receive an email invitation to access Studio through your organization's AWS SSO account, which includes a direct link to login to Studio without having to use the Amazon SageMaker console\.
++ You receive an email invitation to access Studio through your organization's IAM Identity Center, which includes a direct link to login to Studio without having to use the Amazon SageMaker console\.
 You can proceed to the [Next Steps](#notebooks-get-started-next-steps)\.
 + You receive a link to a shared Studio notebook, which includes a direct link to log in to Studio without having to use the SageMaker console\.
 You can proceed to the [Next Steps](#notebooks-get-started-next-steps)\.
 + You onboard to Studio and then log in to the SageMaker console\.
 For more information, see [Onboard to Amazon SageMaker Domain](gs-studio-onboard.md)\.